-Despite this pledge, due to circumstances beyond our control sometimes your power will still go out.
+Despite our pledge to provide our members with a consistent, reliable flow of power, outages will still sometimes strike due to circumstances beyond our control.
 This can be due to a variety of factors, such as:

 Power can be affected by weather events like extreme temperatures (either heat or cold), ice buildup on power lines, lightning strikes, or high winds and heavy rain from storms.
 In severe cases, older power lines can be completely broken by strong winds during major storms!